-The data used for the compilation of this expenditure is highly unreliable and it is not advised that it can be used for any purpose with any degree of certainty.
+The data used for the compilation of this expenditure is highly unreliable and Essential Energy advise that it should not be used for any purpose with any degree of certainty.
 It should not be used for the purposes of any benchmarking activity.
 Essential Energy cannot report with any level of accuracy on the private equipment owned by its high voltage customers, or the operating and maintenance costs of equipment which it does not own or manage.